erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/the_valkyrie.md

 writer: "Richard Wagner"

-category: "Opera and Musical"
+category: "Opera and Musicals"
-tag: 时期，Tragedy, Mythology, Epic, Twins
+tag: 1870s, Tragedy, Mythology, Epic, Twins

 synopsis: "The twin children of Wotan, the lord of the gods, Sieglinde and Siegmund, fell in love without knowing it.
 Later, Siegmund was punished and died by Wotan; A daughter, one of the Valkyries, escaped with the help of Brunheed; Brunheed was punished by Wotan and locked on the mountain."
 act-brief: |